getavalon/docker/README.md

 #### Override modules

-When developing on individual repositories like Avalon-core or Avalon-launcher, it can be useful to have separate repositories from the submodules of Avalon-docker.
+When developing on individual repositories like Avalon-core or Avalon-launcher, it can be useful to have separate repositories for the submodules of Avalon-docker.
 You can still utilize Avalon-docker for testing by using environment variables to override where Avalon-docker looks for the modules.

 ```bash